hosseini72/PythonTypeGuide-Type-Hinting-for-Modern-Python-AI-Agents/level1/abcs/mapping.md

 The `Mapping` type hint is essential when you need to work with dictionary-like objects in a read-only manner, providing flexibility to accept various mapping implementations while clearly expressing your function's requirements.

+## Differences Between Mapping, MutableMapping, dict, and TypedDict in Python Type Hints
+Here's a breakdown of these related but distinct type hints:
+**Mapping**
+Mapping (from typing) represents a generic read-only mapping type with key-value pairs.
+It's an abstract base class that:

+   - Provides a protocol for dictionary-like objects
+   - Is immutable (doesn't guarantee methods like `__setitem__`)
+   - Requires `__getitem__`, `__iter__`, and `__len__` methods
+   - Is generic over key and value types: Mapping[KeyType, ValueType]

+**MutableMapping**
+MutableMapping extends Mapping to represent a mutable mapping that can be modified.
+It:

+   - Adds required mutation methods like `__setitem__` and `__delitem__`
+   - Also generic over key and value types: MutableMapping[KeyType, ValueType]
+   - Represents any dictionary-like object that can be modified

+**dict**
+When used as a type hint, dict refers to the concrete built-in dictionary class:

+   - It's a specific implementation of MutableMapping
+   - Used as dict[KeyType, ValueType] in modern Python
+   - Less flexible than Mapping/MutableMapping as it specifies the exact implementation class

+**TypedDict**
+TypedDict is quite different from the others.
+It specifically:

+   - Defines a dictionary with known keys and value types per key
+   - Allows you to specify the exact structure of a dictionary
+   - Doesn't support generic key types - keys are always strings
+   - Lets you define different types for different keys

 [Back to Index](../../README.md)